retyui/redux-saga-document-visibility/README.md

 ## CommonJS modules & ES modules

-When Babel@7 will be released, I will delete the old js bundel.

 ```js
 import { createVisibleChangeSaga } from "redux-saga-document-visibility"; // CommonJS
 import { createVisibleChangeSaga } from "redux-saga-document-visibility/esm"; // ESM